 It cannot be stated enough how important sewers are to our existence as a race.
 As our way of recognizing that fact, we’d like to present to you some interesting facts about sewers that many of us probably don’t know.

-Many credit the Romans for having developed sewer systems, but there is proof that sewers already existed long before that.
+Many credits the Romans for having developed sewerage, but there is proof that sewers already existed long before that.
 Archaeologists say the ancient Indus Valley civilization city of Mohenjo-Daro, which predates the Romans by more than two thousand years, had sophisticated sewers that featured brick-lined pits no different to modern septic tanks and enclosed drains that carried both sewage and stormwater out of the city.

 Most of us lump sewers under one category, but there are actually three distinct types of sewer systems: Foul or sanitary sewers, which carry wastewater from our homes into wastewater treatment plants; surface water or storm sewers, which carry rainwater from roof and roads into streams and rivers; and combined sewers, which are a single pipe system which carries both wastewater and surface water to wastewater treatment works.

 Cicero, Illinois is home to the Stickney Water Reclamation Plant, which treats approximately 1.44 billion gallons of wastewater a day.
 It serves 2.4 million people living in Chicago as well as 43 suburban communities.

 Sewer systems have been around for thousands of years, but around 2.6 billion people around still don’t have access to any form of sanitation system whatsoever.

 Every year, approximately 200 million tons of human waste never go through any kind of treatment.